schemathesis/schemathesis/README.rst

     def test_api(case):
         ...

-In this case the test body will be used as a sub-test via ``pytest-subtests`` library.
+In this case, the test body will be used as a sub-test via the ``pytest-subtests`` library.

 **NOTE**: the used fixture should return a valid schema that could be created via ``schemathesis.from_dict`` or other ``schemathesis.from_`` variations.